MASTER OF SCIENCE IN PSYCHOLOGY

-PSYC 8357, Systemic Approaches to Counseling III, Presentation and analysis of contemporary methods in systemic therapy.
+PSYC 8357, Advanced Systemic Approaches to Psychotherapy, Presentation and analysis of contemporary methods in systemic therapy.
 Emphasis on development of a meta-theoretical perspective in psychotherapies in general, and systemic therapies in particular.
 Prerequisite: PSYC 8353 or consent of instructor.

 PSYC 8390, Practicum I, Under direct supervision of psychology faculty, students will provide psychological services to individuals and families in the department-sponsored Community Counseling Service; students must demonstrate specific competencies according to their specialization.
 Note: in the Houston program, this course spans three trimesters and involves a four hour class meeting each week, including some time between trimesters.
 All students must accumulate 125 hours of direct service for successful completion (in the Houston program, this is usually formally completed during the third year, concurrent with other practica).
 Prerequisites: 18 semester hours in graduate psychology including PSYC 8302, PSYC 8351, and PSYC 8352.

 PSYC 8391, Practicum II, Continuation of PSYC 8390.
 Placement at off-campus site.
 Requires a minimum of 20 hrs./week time commitment.
 All students must accumulate 125 hours of direct service.
 Prerequisite: PSYC 8390.